Floopydisk/adorss_microservices/RENDER_DEPLOYMENT_GUIDE.md

 1. Go to cPanel → Domains
 2. Point your domain to `public_html/auth-service/public`
-3. Or create subdomain: `auth.adorss.com` pointing to same folder
+3. Or create subdomain: `auth.adorss.ng` pointing to same folder

 **Or using .htaccess (automatic on cPanel):**